-Each enclosure is equipped with two power supplies.
+Each enclosure is equipped with two power supplies of the same type (both AC or both DC).
 For enclosures equipped with AC power supply modules, use two power cords that are appropriate for use in a typical outlet in the destination country.
-Each power cable connects one of the power supplies to an independent, external power source.
+Whether using AC or DC power supplies, each power cable connects one of the power supplies to an independent, external power source.
 To ensure power redundancy, connect the two suitable power cords to two separate circuits: for example, to one commercial circuit and one uninterruptible power source (UPS).

-(1) IMPORTANT: See the QuickSpecs for information about power cables provided with your MSA 1040 Storage product.
+(1) IMPORTANT: See the QuickSpecs for information about power cables provided with your MSA 2040 Storage product.

-If a website location has changed, a Google search for HPE 1040 quickspecs will provide a link.
+If a website location has changed, a Google search for HPE 2040 quickspecs will provide a link.